chesteklab/LINK_dataset/docs/index.md

 ## Data Format and Organization

 Data is organized by 'sessions', with 375 (mostly) contiguous trials per session.
-Each task variation is one the two specified below.
+Each session will be one of the two task variations described below.
 In total, there are 312 sessions, recorded on 303 days, spanning 1,242 days (~3.5 years).

 All files are hosted on the [DANDI Archive](https://dandiarchive.org/dandiset/001201) and follow the **Neurodata Without Borders (NWB)** format.